hackforla/design-systems/.github/ISSUE_TEMPLATE/ff-usability-analysis.md

 ---
 name: 🧪 FF usability tests analysis
-about: Analyzing participants 1-5 of one of the FF pages. --------
+about: Analyzing a participant of one of the FF page tests. --------
 title: '[page being tested] analysis, Participants 1-5'
 labels: 'role: research, pts: 2'
 assignees: ''